nicktehrany/dotfiles/README.md

 ./install
 ```

 Then just open a new terminal.
+The updating of submodules can sometimes take a couple of seconds.

 ## Updating submodules